DragosAndrei1829/Recipy_Web/WebApp/documentation/API_DOCUMENTATION.md

 ## Overview

-This document provides complete API documentation for the Recipy mobile application.
+This document provides complete API documentation for the Recipy mobile application built with **Flutter**.
 The API is RESTful and uses JSON for request and response bodies.

 **Base URL:** `https://your-domain.com/api/v1`

 **API Version:** v1

+**Target Platform:** Flutter (iOS & Android)

 ---